SSC CGL Syllabus and Exam Pattern 2026- Overview

 SSC CGL Selection Process 2026

-The SSC CGL selection process consists of two tiers to evaluate candidates’ eligibility for various government posts.
-There will be no interview round and the final selection will be based solely on the marks scored in tier 2 exam.
+The SSC CGL selection process has two examination tiers followed by document verification.
+There is no interview round — your final selection is based solely on marks scored in Tier 2.

-Important: Candidates must note that Tier 1 marks are qualifying in nature and not counted in the final merit list, but clearing the Tier 1 cut-off is mandatory to proceed to Tier 2.
+Important: Tier 1 marks are qualifying in nature and are not counted in the final merit list.
+However, clearing the Tier 1 cut-off is mandatory to proceed to Tier 2.

 SSC CGL Tier 1 Syllabus 2026